GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 name: thematic analysis example
 width: 500px
 ---
+Assigning visual variables to different attributes is already an analysis
 ```

 * __Thematic analyses__ focus on visual variation according to a given attribute of the data (one of its characteristics).
 They are performed on a specific field of the attribute table for the layer, whether textual or numerical.
 The graphical representation (symbology) changes according to the attribute.